The Easiest Guitar Chords Beginners Should Know

 Tips for Playing: Pay close attention to your third finger.
 It should be on the third fret of the fifth string.
 Your first finger might find it tricky to press down the second string on the first fret, but keep trying!

-Let’s move on to the G Major.
+Let’s move on to the G Major chord.

 G Major Chord